 For those of us with sufficiently obscure senses of humour, there is a cult series online called Don’t Hug Me, I’m Scared.
 I can best describe this as Sesame Street if David Lynch had directed it, where innocent-looking “educational” songs turn into surrealistic drug-fuelled nightmares in the final two minutes.
 My favourite episode of all, however, is the first one: a notebook singing a catchy tune to “get creative”.
-However (upcoming drug-fuelled nightmare aside), when you listen a bit closer, you notice that this notebook has very exact ideas of what does and doesn’t constitute permissible acts of creativity.
+However (ignoring the upcoming drug-fuelled nightmare for a moment), when you listen a bit closer, you notice that this notebook has very exact ideas of what does and doesn’t constitute permissible acts of creativity.
 Incorrect art is decried or destroyed; even picking the wrong colour is a serious offence, because “green is is not a creative colour”.

 This may not seem relevant to what I’m about to discuss, but please bear with me.

 So, in July I spent a little longer at Buxton so I could spend a day checking out the neighbouring Greater Manchester Fringe.
 I will talk about this more when I do my Buxton Fringe roundup, but the main takeaway I got (for reasons too complicated to go into here) is that Buxton has nothing to fear from this neighbouring festival, even if Greater Manchester overtakes them in terms of numbers.
-But there is something else I’ve noticed that’s very different from the other fringes I’ve been to: Edinburgh International Festival and Edinburgh Festival Fringe has learnt to co-exist; in Brighton and Buxton, the festival and fringe are very supportive of each other – but it turns out Greater Manchester Fringe really really isn’t on good terms with the Manchester International Festival.
-Not the fringe organisers themselves as such (who stay out of this), but I’ve noticed a very poor opinion of MIF from a lot of the fringe participants.
+But there is something else I’ve noticed that’s very different from the other fringes I’ve been to: in Brighton and Buxton, the festival and fringe are very supportive of each other; even Edinburgh International Festival and Edinburgh Festival Fringe has learnt to co-exist – but it turns out Greater Manchester Fringe really does not like Manchester International Festival.
+Not the fringe organisers themselves as such (who broadly stay out of this feud), but I’ve noticed a very poor opinion of MIF from a lot of the fringe participants.

 Things seem to have come to a head this year for two reasons.
 One is the alleged plagiarism of the play “Tree” by the Young Vic, which was a key part of this year’s International Festival.
 That’s an issue that deserves to be addressed separately.
 (I am slogging through the claims and counter-claims now – I’ll need to think this over, but on first read-through it doesn’t make the Young Vic look good.)
 The other thing – and the one more relevant here – was the “Bells for peace” event, where you turned up in Cathedral Gardens with a bell to ring, for up to an hour.
 With Yoko Ono.
 That’s it.
 Apparently, the fact that Yoko Ono can ring a bell and get other people to ring bells with her is more culturally significant than anything the people of Manchester are offering.
 And in the end, she didn’t even turn up, instead appearing on a screen.
 That, many people thought, was just taking the piss, especially given the uncritical media coverage bestowed upon her.